juliasilge/blog_by_hugo/content/resume.md

 * University of Texas at Austin - PhD in astronomy, 2005
 * University of Texas at Austin - MA in astronomy, 2002
 * Texas A&M University - BS in physics, 2000 (magna cum laude)

+## Other Projects

+#### Open Source Software

+Develop R packages for the data science ecosystem, including the [tidytext](https://github.com/juliasilge/tidytext) package which is downloaded from CRAN about 40,000 times per month.

+#### Author

+Wrote the book [*Text Mining in R: A Tidy Approach*](https://www.tidytextmining.com/) with my collaborator David Robinson, published in 2017 by O’Reilly.

+#### Speaker

+Speak regularly at conferences in the United States and around the world about data analysis and machine learning practice.